Political Science and Public Affairs, M.A.

 International Affairs Concentration

 This concentration provides theoretical and substantive grounding in international relations and comparative politics.
-Some of the topics covered are the process of democratization, international security, warfare, and economic development.
+Some of the topics covered are the process of democratization, international security, warfare and economic development.

-International Relations and Crisis Concentration (Madrid Campus)
+International Relations and Crisis Concentration (SLU-Madrid)

 This concentration familiarizes students with the key theoretical, political, and social dimensions of the global governance of insecurity, and the emergence, management and consequences of crises today.